 Learn To Give And Take:

-I used to stand, staunchly on my principles and beliefs, regardless of how skewed they were.
+I used to stand staunchly on my principles and beliefs, regardless of how skewed they were.
 It’s probably one thing that played a role in my divorce.
-I learned just because I believed something, didn’t make it true.
-I learned that by being open to new ideas, examining my deeply held beliefs and being willing to give and take even if I thought the choice may be wrong.
+I learned just because I believed something didn’t make it true.
+I learned that by being open to new ideas, examining my deeply held beliefs, and being willing to give and take even if I thought the choice might be wrong.
 The cool thing, most of the choices I questioned turned out to be the right choice!

 Take Stock Of What You Are Missing: